GridTools/gt4py/docs/functional/architecture/0012-GridTools_Cpp_OTF_Steps.md

 `program_processors.formatters.gtfn.format_sourcecode` implements a `program_processors.processor_interface.ProgramFormatter` protocol and produces C++ source code from a GT4Py program and it's inputs.
 The resulting source code can not be called on it's own from GT4Py (or Python in general), but could be incorporated into a n external code base.

-#### Source Code Module
+#### Translation Step

-`program_processors.codegens.gtfn_modules.create_sourcecode` implements the `program_processors.processor_interface.ProgramSourceGenerator` protocol and produces a C++ source code module (source code packaged with additional information).
+`program_processors.codegens.gtfn_modules.translate_program` implements the `otf.step_types.TranslationStep` protocol as well as `otf.workflow.Step` and produces a C++ source code module (source code packaged with additional information).

 It is an instance of `program_processors.codegens.gtfn_modules.GTFNSourceGenerator` with default language settings to be packaged into the source code module for later stages.
 These include the language used (C++), C++ dependencies, file name endings, code formatting options etc.

-#### Bindings Generator
+#### Binding Step

-`program_processors.builders.cpp.bindings.bind_source` implements the `program_processors.processor_interface.BindingStep` protocol and generates an CompilableSource module from a source code module.
+`otf.binding.pybind.bind_source` implements the `otf.step_types.BindingStep` protocol as well as `otf.workflow.Step` and generates an CompilableSource module from a source code module.
 An OTF module contains all the information required to compile the GT4Py program into a python callable.
 This includes bindings, in this case using `pybind11`.
 The bindings generator providing these is currently still tailored to the GTFN backend but should be easy to generalize.

 #### Executor